About Respect for All

 Putting our clients first

-At Respect for All we offer person centred counselling for autistic people, for learning disabled people, and for their families and carers, throughout the whole of Greater Manchester.
+At Respect for All we offer client led counselling for autistic people, for learning disabled people, and for their families and carers, throughout the whole of Greater Manchester.

 All our counsellors have personal and professional experience with our client group.
 We offer counselling in English and British Sign Language.
 We also have specialist counsellors: for example, some have expertise in play therapy.